akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 Note that for all these examples we already know the shrub species.
 The reason for this is that our network first needs to learn how to use leave size and height to distinguish between different shrub species.
-Data where you already know the class you want to predict is also called labeled data.
+Data in which you already know the class you want to predict is also called labeled data.

 Before we can use this to train our network however, there